The Best Pet Insurance Companies

 Who is the best pet insurer?

 There is no one “best” pet insurer.
-Each insurance company has its strengths and weaknesses, so it’s essential to compare different plans before choosing one.
+Each insurance company has strengths and weaknesses, so comparing different plans is essential before choosing one.

 What is the average cost of pet insurance?

-The average cost of pet insurance varies depending on the type of coverage you choose, the deductible you select, the copay options you choose, and the age and breed of your pet.
+The average cost of pet insurance varies depending on the coverage type, the deductible you select, the copay options you choose, and the age and breed of your pet.